HAPY Egyptology SocietY

 • LECTURES – We invite Egyptology experts to deliver a wide variety of relevant and interesting topics.

-• HIEROGLYPH LESSONS – For our Society members, who are interested, we hold hieroglyph lessons and group study sessions.
-These are at different levels so that members can chose to attend lessons/sessions appropriate to their level of expertise.
+• HIEROGLYPH LESSONS – For our Society members who are interested, we hold hieroglyph lessons and group study sessions.
+These are at different levels so that members can choose to attend sessions appropriate to their level of expertise.
 The beginner’s course is four lessons long and aims to provide an introduction to the topic and the chance to decide whether a member would like to take the study further.

-• ACTIVITY SESSIONSThese are led by members and have a “let’s share and learn together” approach.
-These sessions reflect the interests of members have included sessions on: the great pharaohs, the geography of ancient Egypt, major gods of Egypt.
+• ACTIVITY SESSIONS – These are led by members and have a “let’s share and learn together” approach.
+These sessions reflect the interests of members and have included sessions on the great pharaohs, the geography of ancient Egypt and the major gods of Egypt.

 The four sons of Horus (image courtesy of Brian Robinson 2023)